Physical Therapy

 PHTA 104 CLINICAL I

-In this course, the student is assigned to a physical therapy clinical site where they work full time under the direct supervision of a licensed physical therapist or a registered physical therapist assistant.
+In this course, the student is assigned to a physical therapy clinical site where they work full time under the direct supervision of a licensed physical therapist or physical therapist assistant.
 This provides the student with the opportunity to put the knowledge and skills acquired in the classroom and laboratory into practice in the clinical setting.
 A strong emphasis is placed on communication and professional behaviors.

-Prerequisites: PHTA 100, PHTA 101, BIOL 217
+Prerequisites: PHTA 100, PHTA 101

-PHTA 203 PTA SEMINAR I
+PHTA 203 PTA SEMINAR III

 Fall, 2 credit hours